sjas/beginner-scraps/cfg-engine1/readme.md

-This is the framework for a study tool I am creating.
+This is the framework for a study tool I am creating written in Python3.
 The premise is similar to how flash cards work, except monotony is reduced by way of random variable replacement within the tasks.
 The Q&A format is generic enough that this script can be used for a wide range of quiz-type applications.

 I created this script as a method to drill Cisco IOS configurations into my head in a way that attempts to keep things interesting by inserting